harsh241082/RISC-V-Simulator/README.md

 - The project can  be made to support for more than one file by making a loop in `main.cpp` and calling  the `tester.py` for each file.
 - We can improve the  application by adding a GUI to it.

-## How to build
+## Installation

-Make can be used to build the application:
+Make can be used to install the application in your personal repo or folder:

 ```console
 make all